Powered by T-Mobile

 Ultra Mobile vs. Cricket Wireless: Which phones are compatible?

 If you're hoping to bring your phone to Cricket Wireless, just about any GSM unlocked device should also work, including many of the best Android phones and iPhones.
 Like with Ultra Mobile, you can head online to Cricket's compatibility checker to double-check by typing in your IMEI number.
-You can also purchase a phone directly with Cricket Wireless, which sells popular options such as the Galaxy S20 FE.
+You can also purchase a phone directly with Cricket Wireless, which sells popular options such as the capable mid-ranger, the Galaxy A53 5G.
 The selection of phones isn't quite as extensive as Ultra Mobile's, but there are still a few good picks.

 Ultra Mobile vs. Cricket Wireless: Which is right for you?

 Cricket Wireless is a better choice for you if you need multiple lines and are interested in one of its unlimited plans.
 The two unlimited plans cost $60 and $55 per month for a single line, but this price drops to $33 and $25 per month when you have four lines.
-Along with great AT&T coverage, the Cricket More unlimited plan gets you 5G access, 15GB of mobile hotspot, and usage in Mexico and Canada.
-This becomes a comparable deal to what Ultra Mobile has to offer, and you won't have to sign up for multiple months in advance to get it.
+Along with great AT&T coverage, the Cricket More unlimited plan gets you premium data, 15GB of mobile hotspot, and usage in Mexico and Canada.
+With multiple lines, Cricket's rates get a lot closer to Ultra Mobile and the best part is, you don't need to pay for multiple months to save.

-Ultra Mobile offers a range of data plans on T-Mobile's network from 250MB to unlimited, with one that is guaranteed to work for you.
+Ultra Mobile offers a range of data plans on T-Mobile's network from 250MB to 60GB so just about anyone can find a deal that works for their needs.

 Cricket Wireless has four core plans to choose from with service on AT&T's network, and if you need multiple lines, you'll be able to save much more.